firepear/gnatwren/README.md

   selected from after each report is made.
 The default set is the primes around 30 and 45, resulting in (on average) 1.69 updates per minute, while minimizing simultaneous updates

+## Efficiency

+In my most recent check, the client, over 5+ days of runtime an average of 40 cpu-seconds -- so a little less than 8 cpu-seconds per day.
+Memory usage was stable at approximately 8MB on an x86_64 system.

+The aggregator has been under much heavier and more varied development.
+I don't have solid statistics for it yet.